 - (a) When business cases for new schemes are brought to Committee, financing implications of capital expenditure are included in order to assess the viability of the scheme and to enable members to make informed decisions.
 Once the capital expenditure has been incurred, the financing of the Capital Programme as a whole is arranged by the Section 151 Officer, in line with the Council's Constitution.
-This may include use of internal resources, borrowing from internal resources or external borrowing from the PWLB.
-An appraisal of the most appropriate funding source will be included within the business case. - (b) Any new scheme will initially be commissioned by the Senior Leadership Team.
-It will then be assessed against the prioritisation criteria (see Appendix D).
-Based on this assessment a report will be prepared for submission to Policy and Finance Committee in February before final approval by Council. - (c) Council will consider all schemes and either: a) allocate resources to enable a scheme to be carried out; b) place it on the uncommitted list pending identification of resources; or c) reject it.
+This may include use of internal resources, borrowing from internal resources or external borrowing.
+An appraisal of the most appropriate funding source will be included within the business case. - (b) Capital projects for the new financial year will initially be commissioned by the Senior Leadership Team.
+These projects will then be assessed against the prioritisation criteria (see Appendix D) and will be ranked accordingly.
+Based on this assessment a report will be prepared for submission to Policy and Finance Committee in February 2022, before final approval by Council on 8 March 2022.